Prediabetes information and (FAQs)

 Prediabetes, as the name suggests, is a condition that occurs before diabetes sets in.
 It is characterized by higher-than-normal blood sugar levels but not elevated enough to be classified as type 2 diabetes.
 Picture this as a warning sign from your body, urging you to take action and prevent the progression of diabetes.

 Now, you might wonder, how does prediabetes differ from diabetes itself?
 Well, in diabetes, the blood sugar levels are consistently high, leading to various health complications.
-In contrast, prediabetes offers an opportunity for intervention and lifestyle changes to halt the progression and reverse the condition.
+In contrast, Blood sugar control offers an opportunity for intervention and lifestyle changes to halt the progression and reverse the condition.

 Causes of Prediabetes: Unveiling the Culprits